-Before continuing with the article, it is recommended that you look at our article Types of welding: TIG vs. MIG vs. Electrode vs. Arc, where we explain the different welding methods and their advantages and disadvantages.
+Before continuing with the article, it is recommended that you look at our article Types of Welding: TIG vs. MIG vs. Electrode vs. Arc, where we explain the different welding methods and their advantages and disadvantages.

 This article explains the different ways of welding stainless steel and the most appropriate methods.